UpbeatTales/site/content/en/episodes/2023/blood-moon-bargains.md

 This dark comedy flips the tables to put us in the mind of a door-to-door dealer.
 (Content Warning: Violence, Language)

+This story was originally published in LOLcraft: A Compendium of Eldritch Humor, December 2022.

 ---